azediv/Gandi-cookbook/docs/source/index.rst

 Welcome to Gandi cookbook's documentation!

-Here's a list of community driven Howto's combined with Official documentation in a single place.
+Here's a list of community driven Howto's